pandurangpatil/llm-chat/backend-design.md

   "settings": {
     "defaultModel": "gpt-4",
     "defaultTemperature": 0.8,
-    "systemPrompt": "You are an expert coding assistant..."
+    "systemPrompt": "You are an expert coding assistant...", "summarizationInterval": 15
   }
 }
 ```